 Many modern doctors still fail to wash their hands between examining patients, and during consultations, they often touch their computer keyboards and stethoscopes, which can be reservoirs of infection.
 Furthermore, blood pressure cuffs are not routinely sterilised, and hospital beds are not autoclaved between patients.
 In common with the colleagues of Semmelweis, modern doctors prefer to blame visitors and cleaning ladies for spreading antibiotic resistant hospital infections rather than the real culprits – themselves.

 Rudolf Virchow (1821-1902) was the founder of modern cellular pathology and the first to recognise the microscopic appearance of leukaemia.
 In his mature years, he came to the conclusion that cellular pathology was of no clinical value.
-He compared examining dead dyed diseased tissue ascertain the cause of disease, to examining ash to find out the cause of a fire.
+He compared examining dead dyed diseased tissue to ascertain the cause of disease, to examining ash to find out the cause of a fire.

-For example, if a cancer were caused by an over acidic biological terrain, bereavement, electromagnetic pollution, environmental cadmium or dental mercury poisoning, microscopy would not indicate such a cause, which might well be reversible.
+For example, if a cancer were caused by an over acidic biological terrain, bereavement, electromagnetic pollution, environmental cadmium or dental mercury poisoning, microscopy would not indicate such a cause, which might be reversible.

-Virchow pointed out that unhealthy lifestyles associated with unhealthy biological terrains contribute more to the disease process than pathogenic microbes.
+Virchow pointed out that unhealthy lifestyles that cause unhealthy biological terrains contribute more to the disease process than pathogenic microbes.
 He stated, “If I could live my life over again, I would devote it to proving that germs seek their natural habitat – diseased tissue.
 Germs are attracted to diseased tissue rather than being the primary cause of it.
 For example, mosquitoes seek stagnant water, but do not cause the water to become stagnant.”

 THE BIOLOGICAL TERRAIN

-Louis Pasteur (1822-1895) in France subsequently established the germ theory of infection during the 1880s, and as a result, Semelweiss was exonerated about twenty years after his death.
+Louis Pasteur (1822-1895) in France established the germ theory of infection during the 1880s, and as a result, Semelweiss was exonerated about twenty years after his death.

 Shortly before he died in 1895, Pasteur is said to have conceded to Barnard, with the remark, “La bactérie n’est rien.
 C’est le terrain qui fait tout!”

-STRESS AND THE GENERAL ADAPTATION SYNDROME
+GENERAL ADAPTATION SYNDROME

 He presented his General Adaptation Syndrome (GAS) in 1936 (4).
-This research showed that all chronic illness results from exposure to any type of stress, which could be psychological (e.g. bereavement, loneliness, anxiety), physical (e.g. over exposure to the sun, electromagnetic field radiation, heat, cold, malnutrition etc.), or chemical (e.g. asbestos, mercury, cadmium, nicotine etc.).
+The research showed that all chronic illness results from over exposure to any type of stress, which could be psychological (e.g. bereavement, loneliness, anxiety), physical (e.g. over exposure to the sun, electromagnetic field radiation, heat, cold, malnutrition etc.), or chemical (e.g. asbestos, mercury, cadmium, nicotine etc.).

 The General Adaptation Syndrome (GAS) describes a three-phase response to exposure to stress.